How To Solve The 3 Most Frustrating Money Problems This Year

-One in three Malaysians do not have a savings account, and most do not have enough to last them more than five years in retirement, according to the Employees Provident Fund.
+Rising inflation and higher cost of living is making saving even harder.
+Most Malaysians already do not have enough to last them more than five years in retirement, according to a recent Employee Provident Fund (EPF) statement.

 Contrary to popular belief, savings are not piles of money stashed away never to be seen again.